phpmyadmin/phpmyadmin/doc/faq.rst

 Net_Socket Net_URL HTTP_Request Mail_Mime Net_DIME SOAP` to get the necessary
 :term:`PEAR` modules for usage.

-If you use the Validator, you should be aware that any :abbr:`SQL (structured query language)` statement you submit will be stored anonymously (database/table/column names, strings, numbers replaced with generic values).
-The Mimer :abbr:`SQL (structured query language)` Validator itself, is © 2001 Upright Database Technology.
+If you use the Validator, you should be aware that any :term:`SQL` statement you submit will be stored anonymously (database/table/column names, strings, numbers replaced with generic values).
+The Mimer :term:`SQL` Validator itself, is © 2001 Upright Database Technology.
 We utilize it as free SOAP service.

 .. _faq6_15: